APGE vs NRG Energy

 Q: What types of plans do APGE and NRG Energy offer? ▼

-APGE: fixed-rate, variable-rate.
-NRG Energy: fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, green.
-NRG Energy has more options (6 plan types vs 2).
+APGE: fixed-rate, variable-rate, green.
+NRG Energy: fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, prepaid, green, solar-buyback.
+NRG Energy has more options (8 plan types vs 3).
 More options = more ways to optimize, but also more ways to pick wrong.
 If you just want simple fixed-rate power, ignore the complexity.
 If you have specific needs (EV charging at night, pool pump, work-from-home AC), the right specialty plan can save you $50/month.

 Q: Which is better overall, APGE or NRG Energy? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-APGE wins if you want budget pricing from a company with 20 years of texas experience.
-NRG Energy wins if you want a fortune 500 company backing your electricity.
+APGE wins if you want the widest range of contract terms in texas--1 to 36 months, pick your lock-in.
+NRG Energy wins if you want to understand who owns reliant, direct energy, green mountain, cirro, and discount power.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.